NaqibNasrudin/Payroll/README.md

 # Payroll

-Using Dart programming language to calculate total wages for an amployee in amonth
+Dart programming language to calculate total wages for an amployee in amonth